Last revised March 15, 2012

 Section 7.

-A quorum of a committee shall consist of a simple majority of its members.
+A quorum for a committee shall consist of a simple majority of its members who have voting privileges in that committee.

 C. Standing Committees

-There are five Standing Committees with responsibility for policy recommendations in each of the following areas: 1) HSC Service and Related Matters, 2) Committee on Committees, 3) By-Laws Committee, 4) Faculty Compensation Committee, and 5) Information Technology Advisory Committee.
+There are five (5) Standing Committees with responsibility for policy recommendations in each of the following areas: 1) HSC Service and Related Matters Committee, 2) Committee on Committees, 3) Bylaws Committee, 4) Faculty Compensation Committee, and 5) Information Technology Advisory Committee.

 Section 1.
 HSC Service and Related Matters Committee.

-a.
-Charge of the Committee: Explore issues, problems, and concerns related to professional services of the HSC and to recommend policies pertaining to this issue to the Senate.
-Issues of concern include a) what principles and guidelines govern contractual agreements for faculty, and b) what are the possible implications of faculty contractual relationships on primary commitment to scholarship, comity, the free exchange of ideas, and the enhancement scholarships in general.
+• : The HSC Service and Related Matters Committee shall explore issues, problems, and concerns related to professional services of the HSC and recommend policies pertaining to the issue to the Faculty Senate.
+Issues of concern include a) what principles and guidelines govern contractual agreements for faculty, and b) what are the possible implications of faculty contractual relationships on the primary commitment to scholarship, comity, the free exchange of ideas, and the enhancement of scholarships in general.

 Section 2.
 Committee on Committees.

-a.
-Charge of the Committee: To nominate the slate of officers for the General Faculty and the Senate, to recommend to the Senate nominees for all standing and ad-hoc committees, to review the credentials of members of the Senate, and to make appointments, in case of emergency, to other than standing committees, subject to approval by the Senate at its next meeting.
+• Charge of the Committee: The Committee on Committees shall nominate the slate of officers for the General Faculty and the Faculty Senate; recommend nominees for all standing and ad-hoc committees to the Faculty Senate; review the credentials of members of the Faculty Senate; and, in case of emergency, make appointments to other standing committees, subject to ratification by the Faculty Senate at its next meeting (See Section 1 of Part B in Article III).

-b.
-Committee Make-up: At least 6 members and at least 1 representative from each College on the HSC, except for the Graduate College.
-All members shall be Senators at the time they commence serving on the committee.
-The Chair-Elect of the Senate serves as the Chair of this committee.
+• Committee Make-up: The Committee on Committees shall have at least six (6) members with at least one (1) representative from each HSC College, excluding the Graduate College.
+All members of the Committee on Committees shall be Senators at the time they commence serving on the committee.
+The Chair-Elect of the Faculty Senate serves as the Chair of this committee.
+In the event no Senator from a given College can serve on this committee, the numerical requirement and the required representation of that College shall be waived.

 Section 4.
 Faculty Compensation Committee.

-a.
-Charge of the Committee: Monitoring and advancing the economic welfare of the faculty by: 1) maintaining and updating yearly data relative to faculty compensation (salaries and benefits) to that of other educational institutions; 2) identifying the process by which salaries, fringe benefits, salary needs and increases are requested and appropriated by all involved parties (University Administration, University and State Regents, Legislature); 3) developing a strategic plan for communicating faculty compensation related concerns/issues to administration and relevant parties in a timely fashion each year; and 5) acting as a liaison with appropriate Councils and Committees including the Norman Faculty Compensation Committee as needed/desired.
+• : The Faculty Compensation Committee shall monitor and advance the economic welfare of the faculty by: 1) maintaining and updating yearly data relative to faculty compensation (salaries and benefits) at the HSC and other educational institutions; 2) recommending the process by which salaries, fringe benefits, salary needs and increases are requested and appropriated by all involved parties (University Administration, University and State Regents, Legislature); 3) developing a strategic plan for communicating faculty compensation related concerns/issues to administration and relevant parties in a timely fashion each year; and 4) acting as a liaison with appropriate Councils and Committees including the Norman Faculty Compensation Committee as needed.

-a.
-Charge of the Committee: To explore issues, policies, and concerns related to information technology of the HSC, and to recommend to the Faculty Senate overall policies pertaining to information technology and teaching.
+• Charge of the Committee: The Information Technology Advisory Committee shall explore issues, policies, and concerns related to information technology of the HSC, and recommend to the Faculty Senate overall policies pertaining to information technology and teaching.

 D. Ad-Hoc Committees

-Ad-Hoc committees may be established at the discretion of the Regular Faculty, the Senate, or the Chair.
+Ad-Hoc committees may be established at the discretion of the General Faculty, the Faculty Senate, or the Chair.

 Section 1.

-A specific charge to each ad-hoc committee shall be stated at the time it is appointed.
+A specific charge to each ad-hoc committee shall be stated in writing at the time it is appointed.

 Section 2.